Cryptanalysis of the Enigma: After World War II

 The break into Enigma had been kept a secret until 1974.
 The machines were used well into the 1960s in Switzerland, Norway (Norenigma), and in some British colonies.

-In 1995, an algorithm was published that would solve 100% of all Enigma messages of 500 characters or more using an Index of Coincidence.
+In 1995, an algorithm was published that would solve the rotor configuration of 100% of all Enigma messages of 500 characters or more using an Index of Coincidence.
+However, it could not reliably solve plugboard settings.

 Modern computers can be used to solve Enigma, using a variety of techniques.
 There have been projects to decrypt some remaining messages using distributed computing.

 On 8 May 2020, to mark the 75th anniversary of VE Day, GCHQ released the last Enigma message to be decrypted by codebreakers at Bletchley Park.
 The message was sent at 07:35 on 7 May 1945 by a German radio operator in Cuxhaven and read: "British troops entered Cuxhaven at 14:00 on 6 May 1945 – all radio broadcast will cease with immediate effect – I wish you all again the best of luck".
 It was immediately followed by another message: "Closing down forever – all the best – goodbye".